 How do I remember this?

 This is the exact question I had when I first studied this truth table.
 I felt that this truth table was made only because whoever made it knew that it had to be made this way.
-How would I as a student be expected to devise a new system for a truth table?
+How would I, as a student, be expected to devise a new system for a truth table?
 The answer is, you don’t have to.
-You are completely free to do it the old way with 256 rows.
-But this is an easier way to deal with when you have many variables that will end up in a huge truth table.
+You are entirely free to do it the old way with 256 rows.
+But this is a more natural way to deal with when you have many variables that will end up in a vast truth table.
 You can remember it and maybe use it elsewhere when the need arises.
-If not, that’s okay too, you can bookmark this page and refer to it when you are tasked with making a huge truth table.
+If not, that’s okay, too; you can bookmark this page and refer to it when you are tasked with making a huge truth table.

 - This post is a part of our free course on Digital Electronics and Digital Logic Design.

-- We will use all of the equations above when we code these comparators using VHDL in our VLSI course.
+- We will use all of the equations above when we code these comparators in our VHDL and Verilog course.